Why write about Sea Sickness?

 Forget about it

 Try to engage yourself in an activity, such as sailing and running the boat, that gets your mind off of being ill.
 When sailing, you are required to pay attention to the winds and sails, at the same time steering the yacht.
-“Skippering” the yacht will take your mind off of feeling ill by giving you something to do, gets you into the breeze, and looking at the horizon.
+“Skippering” the yacht will take your mind off of feeling ill by giving you something to do.
+This gets you into the breeze, and looking at the horizon.
 Also try not to focus on the motion, and pay attention to what you are doing.
 Your brain will naturally be OK if your ears sense what your eyes see.

 Keep your body cool